-what DATA TYPE val DEFAULT COMMENTS

-mld_coarse_aggr_size integer A positive Coarse size threshold.
-Aggregation

-COARSE_AGGR_SIZE number root of the will proceed until either the global

-matrix size at number of variables is below this
+TITALLIX SIZE AL THATTION OF VALIANTICS IS DELOW SILLS

 the fine level. threshold, or the aggregation does

 not reduce the size any longer, or

 the maximum number of levels is

-reached.

 mld_min_aggr_ratio real A number 1.5 Minimum aggregation ratio.
 Aggre-

 MIN_AGGR_RATIO greater than gation will stop if the ratio between

 one the matrix sizes at two consecutive

 levels drops below this threshold.

 mld_n_prec_levs integer A number -1 Number of levels; if set to a posi-

 N_PREC_LEVS greater than tive number greater than 1, it will

-1, or -1 . force the aggregation algorithm to
+1, or -1. force the aggregation algorithm to

 use this many levels (unless there

 is no reduction in the coarse matrix

 size).

 mld_max_prec_levs integer A positive 20 Maximum number of levels: irre-

 MAX_PREC_LEVS number spective of the other settings, do not

 use more than this many levels.

-mld_aggr_alg character(len=) 'DEC', ,DEC, Aggregation algorithm.
+mld_aggr_alg character(len=) DEC', 'DEC' Aggregation algorithm.
 Currently,

 AGGR_ALG 'SYMDEC' only the decoupled aggregation is

 available; the SYMDEC option applies

 decoupled aggregation to the spar-

-sity pattern of $A + A^T$.
+sity pattern of $A + A^T$ .

-mld_aggr_ord character(len=) 'NATURAL' ,DEGREE, Initial ordering of indices for aggre-
+mld_aggr_ord character(len=) 'NATURAL' DEGREE' Initial ordering of indices for aggre-

 AGGR_ORD gation algorithm: natural ordering

 or sorted by descending degree of

 the node in the matrix graph.
 Since

 aggregation is heuristics, results will

-be different.
+he different

+Se differente.